jamiemccarthy/unreliable/README.md

 ## Implementation

-**`unreliable` does exactly nothing outside of test environments.
-There is intentionally no way to enable `unreliable` in production, and there never will be.**
+`unreliable` does exactly nothing outside of test environments.
+There is intentionally no way to enable `unreliable` in production, and there never will be.

-In a Rails test environment, `unreliable` patches ActiveRecord to always have a final `ORDER BY` clause that returns results in a random order.
+In a Rails test environment, `unreliable` patches ActiveRecord to always append a final `ORDER BY` clause that returns results in a random order.

+Because it's appended, the existing ordering is not affected unless it is ambiguous.

 With `unreliable` installed, every ActiveRecord relation invoked by the test suite will have any ambiguity replaced with randomness.
 Tests that rely on the ordering of two records will break half the time.
 Tests with three or more break most of the time.